The rise of remote working has also lead to a massive rise in coworking spaces in the past few years as well.

 Second was the outdoor courtyard.
 It had a table, comfortable chairs, and even a hammock to chill in.
 It was quiet and nice to be able to write while also enjoying the fresh air.

 I give this place 5 stars!
 We used it for a day and loved it.
-The location is in the heart of Playa del Carmen’s downtown area, and it’s easy to walk from here to the beach or restaurants after work.
+This coworking space in Playa del Carmen in in the heart of the downtown area and it’s easy to walk from here to the beach or restaurants after work.
 Definitely check it out if you’re in the area.

 Location: Avenida Aviación, between av 50 and av 10, Calle 7 south, Mza 29, lot